The History of Solar Car Racing

 What followed was a series of solar car races designed to increase public

+awareness.
 The 1987 Australian World Solar Challenge saw 23 participants inaugurate

 the first such race, followed by the European Tour de Sol, the American

-Tour de Sol, and the SUNRAYCE.
+Adelaide, SA.
 Some spectacular corporate and college vehicles

 adorned these early races and are pictured below.